Siloam Springs woman accused in motorcyclist’s death on I-49

 John Molz told a trooper he was riding his motorcycle with Larry Carpenter, according to the affidavit.
 Molz said he saw headlights approaching very quickly and the vehicle hit the back of Carpenter's motorcycle, according to the affidavit.

-She was arrested for driving while intoxicated, but was adamant she had not hit a motorcycle, according to the affidavit.
+She was arrested for driving while intoxicated but was adamant she hadn't hit a motorcycle, according to the affidavit.

-An 8-year-old passenger in Torres' car told one of the troopers Torres has ran over four lights and traffic cones, according to the affidavit.
-He asked her to stop driving, and Torres threatened to slap him if he did not shut up after the crash, the affidavit states.
+An 8-year-old passenger in Torres' car told one of the troopers Torres had run over four lights and traffic cones, according to the affidavit.
+He asked her to stop driving, and Torres threatened to slap him if he didn't shut up after the crash, the affidavit states.

 The troopers obtained a warrant to get a blood sample from Torres, according to the affidavit.